Cover photo by Basil Boer.

 Habitat

-This species is found mostly at still-water habitats such as pans, dams, ponds, lakes and slow flowing parts of rivers and streams.
-Masai Sprites prefer well vegetated parts of water bodies, however they can also be found at dams with bare gravelly or sandy banks provided there is at least some aquatic vegetation.
+The Masai Sprite is found mostly at still-water habitats such as pans, dams, ponds, lakes and slow flowing parts of rivers and streams.
+Masai Sprites prefer well vegetated parts of water bodies, however they can also be found at water with bare gravelly or sandy banks provided there is at least some aquatic vegetation.

 Photo by Ryan Tippett